jmitchell38488/oauth2-fitbit/README.md

 ## Making requests
 The API endpoints can be found in either the [official API docs](https://dev.fitbit.com/docs) or the [API explorer](https://apigee.com/me3/embed/console/fitbit?apig_cc=1).

+It's important to use the FitBit class intead of the grant flow classes, because FitBit API requires that you use the Bearer token in the Authorization header, rather than the Basic token.
+If you don't use the FitBit class, the API will return a 401 unauthorized error.

 ### To make a request
 ```php